hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

     * `num_local_ssds` - (Optional) The amount of local SSD disks that will be attached to each worker cluster node.
 Defaults to 0.

+* `accelerators` (Optional) The Compute Engine accelerator configuration for these instances.
+Can be specified multiple times.

+    * `accelerator_type` - (Required) The short name of the accelerator type to expose to this instance.
+For example, `nvidia-tesla-k80`.

+    * `accelerator_count` - (Required) The number of the accelerator cards of this type exposed to this instance.
+Often restricted to one of `1`, `2`, `4`, or `8`.

+~> The Cloud Dataproc API can return unintuitive error messages when using accelerators; even when you have defined an accelerator, Auto Zone Placement does not exclusively select zones that have that accelerator available.
+If you get a 400 error that the accelerator can't be found, this is a likely cause.
+Make sure you check [accelerator availability by zone](https://cloud.google.com/compute/docs/reference/rest/v1/acceleratorTypes/list) if you are trying to use accelerators in a given zone.

 - - -